victorchall/EveryDream2trainer/doc/ADVANCED_TWEAKING.md

     --timestep_end 450

-Possible use cases are to "focus" training on aesthetics or composition.
-It's likely you may need to train all timesteps as a "clean up" if you train just specific timestep ranges first.
+Possible use cases are to "focus" training on aesthetics or composition by limiting timesteps and training specific data with certain qualities.
+It's likely you may need to train all timesteps as a "clean up" if you train just specific timestep ranges first so the model does not overfit the fine tuned timesteps and lead to problems during inference.

+This could also be used to train expert models for specific timestep ranges, similar to the SDXL Refiner model.

 ## Loss Type